openstack/charm-ceilometer/README.md

     juju add-relation ceilometer gnocchi

 Note: When ceilometer is related to gnocchi the ceilometer-upgrade action must be run post deployment in order to update its data store in gnocchi.
+It is not strictly necessary to re-run this action on every charm or OpenStack release upgrade.
+If re-running it, be aware that it may override any gnocchi resource-type adjustments that would have been made.

     juju run-action ceilometer/0 ceilometer-upgrade